Collection Chocolate Museum

 5000 years of cultural history

-In the Chocolate Museum you go on a journey through the 5000-year cultural history of chocolate.
+The Chocolate Museum takes you on a journey through the 5000-year cultural history of chocolate.
 The most comprehensive presentation of the history and present of cocoa and chocolate in the world can be found on over 4,000 m².

-We have brought together a wide variety of exhibits on the origins, history and cultural history of chocolate around the world.
+We have brought together a wide variety of exhibits on the origins, history and cultural history of chocolate from all over the world.
 In total, our unique collection comprises around 2500 objects.

 The conquerors and cocoa

 Christopher Columbus was probably the first European to encounter cocoa in 1502, although he paid no further attention to it.
 At the end of the 16th century, chocolate became a popular drink among immigrant missionaries and settlers.
-Starting in Mesoamerica, chocolate began its triumphal march around the world.
+From Mesoamerica, chocolate began its triumphal march around the world.

 The treasure chamber

-In the museum’s “treasure chamber”, you will gain an insight into pre-Columbian Mesoamerica, into the culture of the Olmecs, Maya and Aztecs, for whom cocoa, which was also used as currency at times over the centuries, was a drink of the gods.
-Take a look at the extremely rare exhibits that make it clear how important cocoa was to these peoples and how it was prepared.
-We show you sculptures and objects that were used in ritual acts as well as rubbing stones and drinking vessels.
+In the museum's "treasure chamber", you will gain an insight into pre-Columbian Mesoamerica, into the culture of the Olmecs, Maya and Aztecs, for whom cocoa, which also served as currency at times over the centuries, was a drink of the gods.
+Take a look at the extremely rare exhibits that illustrate the importance of cocoa to these peoples and how it was prepared.
+We show you sculptures and objects that were used in ritual acts as well as grating stones and drinking vessels.

 How chocolate conquered Europe

-Chocolate enjoyment has an almost 5000-year-old tradition.
-As a hot chocolate drink, cocoa conquered the world in the 17. and In the 18th century, the elegant salons of the nobility and the wealthy bourgeoisie.
-Chocolate was used in the In the 18th century, the dish was always prepared in the same way, the only difference being the taste due to the use of spices.
+The enjoyment of chocolate has a tradition dating back almost 5000 years.
+As a hot chocolate drink, cocoa conquered the elegant salons of the nobility and wealthy bourgeoisie in the 17th and 18th centuries.
+In the 18th century, chocolate was always prepared in the same way, the only difference being the taste due to the use of spices.
 The ingredients had to be of the highest quality.
-The preparation of chocolate was the responsibility of the favorite maid and specially trained chocolate girls.
-Their only task was to ensure that the valuable cocoa beans were processed into a drink and served.
+The preparation of chocolate was the responsibility of favorite maids and specially trained chocolate girls.
+Their only task was to ensure that the precious cocoa beans were processed into a drink and served.

 The porcelain castle

 You can admire valuable chocolate services in our porcelain castle.
 They illustrate the former importance of the luxury drink.
-Chocolate services made of precious porcelain, silver or gold were required for the appropriate indulgence.
+Chocolate services made of the precious materials porcelain, silver or gold were required for the proper enjoyment of chocolate.
 Our collection shows you chocolate cups and pots that bear witness to the feudal use of this luxury product at court.
-Feel like you’ve been transported back to the days of aristocratic society, when life was characterized by idleness.
+Feel yourself transported back to the time of aristocratic society, whose life was characterized by cultivated idleness.

 Fascinating cultural history